WARNING! WARNING! (age 21+ Cannabis)

-Note to self: Self, need to buy more toilet paper, and when I quit smoking pot, nothing happened.
+Note to self: Self, need to buy more toilet paper (2 or 3 plies), and when I quit smoking pot, remember … nothing happened.
 No mental or physical withdraw of any kind.

 I shot cocaine for a while.
 Before that, I just had a long history of snorting it.
 That can have a way of stopping.
 You progress, move on.
 More economical getting a rig and sticking it in your veins.
 I’d be up for three days doing this, at a time.
 These were very weak moments.
 I did things I could have gone to jail for.
 When I quit; holy fuck!
-My arms itched like hell for a couple weeks.
+My arms had track marks, all up and down them.
+Itched like hell for a couple weeks.
 Lady Cocaine cried out to me.
 For two years.
 Took that long to finally get comfortable to not doing it anymore.
 I had dreams where I shot up.
 I could feel it.
 Taste it.
 I’d wake up in a fuckin’ sweat.
 I go to twelve-step meetings telling my experiences.
 Most suggested just chilling out and enjoying the dreams, rather than being frightened of them.

 Note to self: Self…..listen again to the debut album by a band called; The Aristocrats.
 Also, when putting down the weed after continually smoking it for a while, nothing bad happened to me.
 My sense of smell did get better.
 Flip-side, I lost a good crutch.
 Thing is, pot actually adds me throughout the day in certain circumstances.

 I get more upset about not having potato chips in the house than I do weed.
 I smoked more weed in my life than your average pot smoker.
 I’m not bragging.
 I can answer this question honestly; was I EVER addicted to pot?
 No…never was.
 I know addiction.
 Have scars proving it.
 Are you going to trust a scientist and his results doing tests on lab rats, or a person like myself who went through enough to really know?